Minimum Reload Cost Cycle Cover in Complete Graphs: Introduction

-We prove in this paper that except possibly in a complete graph with fewer than 13 vertices, in a complete graph with a nearly equitable $2$-edge-coloring, there exists a cycle cover that is either a monochromatic Hamiltonian cycle or consists of exactly two monochromatic cycles both having the same color and whose sizes differ by at most one; therefore, the value of the minimum reload cost cycle cover is zero in such a case.
-In addition, we show that except possibly in a complete graph with 4 vertices, there exists a monochromatic cycle cover in complete graphs with equitable edge coloring.
-Our constructive proof leads to a polynomial time algorithm to solve the \textsc{MinRC3} problem on complete graphs with an equitable $2$-edge coloring.
-Our proof also leads to a polynomial time algorithm to solve this problem on complete graphs with nearly equitable $2$-edge coloring except some special cases.
+We prove in this paper that except possibly for $n \leq 13$ in a complete graph $K_n$ with a nearly equitable $2$-edge-coloring, there exists a cycle cover that is either a monochromatic Hamiltonian cycle or consists of exactly two monochromatic cycles on the same color with sizes differing by at most one; therefore, the value of the minimum reload cost cycle cover is zero in such a case.
+In addition, we show that except possibly for $n = 4$ there exists a monochromatic cycle cover in complete graphs $K_n$ with an equitable edge coloring.
+Our constructive proof leads to a polynomial-time algorithm to solve the \textsc{MinRC3} problem on complete graphs with an equitable $2$-edge coloring.
+Our proof also leads to a polynomial-time algorithm to solve this problem on complete graphs with a nearly equitable $2$-edge coloring except for some special cases.